Delving deep: a population of extremely dusty dwarfs observed by JWST: Results

 In Figure \ref{fig:MS} we show the distribution of our F200W-dropout sample in the SFR vs. stellar mass plane.
-The majority of our galaxies are consistent with the main-sequence of star-forming galaxies \citep[MS][]{Brinchmann2004,Noeske2007}, as extrapolated from the parametrisation by \citet{Speagle2014}.
+The majority of our galaxies are consistent with the main-sequence of star-forming galaxies \citep[MS,e.g.,][]{Brinchmann2004,Noeske2007,Whitaker2012,Steinhardt2014,Santini2017,Bisigello2018}, as extrapolated from the parametrisation by \citet{Speagle2014}.
 If we concentrate on galaxies at $z<2$, we obtain that their median SFR is 0.01 M$_{\odot}/yr$.
 This value, if converted using the relation by \citet{Kennicutt1998}, results in a total IR luminosity (8-1000 $\mu$m) of L$_{IR}\sim9\times10^{7}\,\rm L_{\odot}$, generally below \textit{Herschel} capability beyond the local Universe.
 This shows why such galaxy population has been missed up to now: they are in general too red for \textit{HST} and to faint for \textit{Spitzer} and \textit{Herschel}.
-Looking into more details in the SFR-M$_{*}$ plane (Fig. \ref{fig:MS}), the fraction of starburst, roughly defined as galaxies above 0.6 dex \citep{Rodighiero2011} from the MS, in our F200W-dropout sample is of 24$\%$ at $z\leq1$, 29$\%$ at $1<z\leq2$ with only few other cases around $z\sim3.5$.
-These results suggest that a burst of star-formation is probably not the cause of the large dust extinction, but these results need to be taken with caution given that they are based on a limited number of photometric points with large S/N values and considering that the SFR and M$_{*}$ are both derived from the SED fitting, so strong intrinsic correlation are present.
+Looking into more details in the SFR-M$_{*}$ plane (Fig. \ref{fig:MS}), the fraction of starburst, roughly defined as galaxies above 0.6 dex \citep{Rodighiero2011} from the MS, in our F200W-dropout sample is of 26$\%$ at $z\leq1$, 27$\%$ at $1<z\leq2$ with only few other cases around $z\sim3.5$.
+These results suggest that a burst of star-formation is probably not the cause of the large dust extinction.
+It is however necessary to take these results with caution given that the estimated SFR is based on the SED analysis of rest-frame UV-to-optical or optical-to-near-IR data, depending on the redshift.
+In the absence of far-IR observations these SFR estimates may be underestimated \citep[e.g.][]{Puglisi2017,Elbaz2018,Xiao2023}, particularly for the most dusty objects.
+At the same time, it is necessary to take into account that intrinsic correlations are present between the SFR and the stellar mass, given that both are derived from the SED fitting.
+Moreover, the assumed delayed SFH and the minimum allowed age of 1 Myr limit the sSFR to values below $10^{-7.9} yr^{-1}$, as observed also in other works \citep[e.g.][]{Ciesla2017}.
+Finally, the galaxy physical properties are based on a limited number of photometric points with large S/N values.

-Of the full F200W-dropout, only six objects (4\% of the sample) have a SFR at least four times below the MS, showing therefore an exceptional low SFR.
+Of the full F200W-dropout, only five objects (4\% of the sample) have a SFR at least four times below the MS, showing therefore an exceptional low SFR.
 However, all these objects are well described by the SED templates of star-forming galaxies when considering the aperture photometry, indicating that a second not-passive solution is also plausible.